ros2/ros2_documentation/source/How-To-Guides/Setup-ROS-2-with-VSCode-and-Docker-Container.rst

     cd ~/
     mkdir ws_[project]
     cd ws_[project]
-    mkdir build install log src
+    mkdir src

 ..
 Note:: After your workspace is setup, we are ready to open the development environment

-Firstly, create a .devcontainer folder in the root of your workspace and add a devcontainer.json and Dockerfile to this .devcontainer folder.
+Now create a .devcontainer folder in the root of your workspace and add a devcontainer.json and Dockerfile to this .devcontainer folder.
-Additionally, you need to create a cache folder in which you can cache the build and install folders for different ROS2 distros.
+Additionally, you need to create a cache folder in which you can cache the build and install folders for different ROS 2 distros.
-The workspace structure should look like this
+The workspace structure should look like this:

 ::